-Since the Iranian revolution the construction industry has been dominated by domestic companies and we expect them to continue to play a protagonist role in the development of the country's infrastructure.
-However, the prospect of sanctions being lifted has sparked interest from overseas investors.
+Since the Iranian revolution the construction industry has been dominated by domestic companies, and we expect them to continue to play a protagonist role in the development of the country's infrastructure.
+However, with the lifting of sanctions, we expect to see a widespread return of foreign investors, which is already beginning to materialise.
+We do note that a different set of sanctions for American companies continue, meaning a return of American companies will remain limited over the coming quarters.